gatsbyjs/gatsby/docs/docs/debugging-html-builds.md

 title: Debugging HTML Builds
 ---

-You can use the [docs/debugging-the-build-process/](previous debugging methods) for builds as well as in development.
+You can use the [previous debugging methods](docs/debugging-the-build-process/) for builds as well as in development.

 In addition, there are some classes of errors that show up only in builds, but not in development.
 These include: